8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 These strategies for dealing with a Narcissistic mother are all under your control.

 All of your childhood, she held the control.
-Now that you are grown, you control her access to you and influence over you.
+Now that you are grown, you control her access to and influence over you.

 ***All that’s left is for you to realize it.***